Dick Davis (politician): Career

-Davis had the distinction of being the first Catholic elected to a statewide office in Virginia history.
+Davis was the first Catholic elected to a statewide office in Virginia history.
 Davis would remain the only statewide Catholic elected in Virginia history until the 2001 Virginia General Elections, when Tim Kaine was elected lieutenant governor, the same office Davis once held.
 Four years later, in the 2005 Virginia General elections, history was made again when Kaine won the governor's race and Bob McDonnell won the attorney general's race.
 The elections of Kaine and McDonnell created a new record in Virginia history at that time: two Catholics elected to statewide offices.
+Davis was a supporter of the Equal Rights Amendment.

 While Lieutenant Governor, Davis served in the executive branch with two fellow Democrats: Attorney General Gerald Baliles, who would be elected governor in 1985; and Governor Chuck Robb, who had preceded Davis as lieutenant governor.